-Recommendation of the Cnova Transaction Committee; Fairness of the Transactions (page 25)
+Recommendation of the Cnova Transaction Committee and the Cnova Board of Directors; Fairness of the Transactions (page 26)

-At its meeting on August 8, 2016, the Cnova transaction committee, representing the Cnova board of directors, after numerous discussions and consultations with its legal and financial advisers, and having thoroughly considered the merits, advantages and potential disadvantages of the Transactions, unanimously (i) determined that the Transactions are in the best interests of Cnova, its shareholders and all other stakeholders, (ii) determined that the Transactions are fair, advisable and in the best interests of unaffiliated Cnova shareholders, (iii) resolved to enter into the Transactions and (iv) resolved to recommend that the holders of Cnova ordinary shares approve the Reorganization and directed that the Reorganization be submitted to Cnova's general meeting of shareholders for its approval.
-Furthermore, the Cnova transaction committee, representing the Cnova board of directors, believes that the Transactions are both procedurally and substantively fair to Cnova's "unaffiliated security holders," as defined under Rule 13e-3 of the Exchange Act, who we refer to as the "unaffiliated Cnova shareholders."
-The Cnova transaction committee's belief as to the procedural and substantive fairness of the Transactions is based on the factors discussed in the section entitled "Special Factors-Positions of the Filing Parties as to Fairness of the Transactions."
+At its meeting on August 8, 2016, the Cnova transaction committee and the Cnova board of directors, after numerous discussions and consultations with their legal and financial advisers, and having thoroughly considered the merits, advantages and potential disadvantages of the Transactions, (i) determined that the Transactions are in the best interests of Cnova, its shareholders and all other stakeholders, (ii) determined that the Transactions are fair, advisable and in the best interests of unaffiliated Cnova shareholders, (iii) resolved to enter into the Transactions and (iv) resolved to recommend that the holders of Cnova ordinary shares approve the Reorganization and directed that the Reorganization be submitted to Cnova's general meeting for its approval.
+The Cnova transaction committee and the Cnova board of directors, each believe that the Transactions are both procedurally and substantively fair to Cnova's "unaffiliated security holders," as defined under Rule 13e-3 of the Exchange Act.
+The Cnova transaction committee's belief as to the procedural and substantive fairness of the

+Transactions is based on the factors discussed in the section entitled "Special Factors-Positions of the Filing Parties as to Fairness of the Transactions-Recommendation of the Cnova Transaction Committee and the Cnova Board of Directors; Fairness of the Transactions."

-Position of Casino as to Fairness of the Transactions (page 28)
+Position of Casino as to Fairness of the Transactions (page 30)